Skip to main content

 “For instance, I just spent three years learning to cross-country ski when I’d never been on skis before,” she said.
 “I think it generally takes people at least three years to grow adept at creative writing in a particular genre because you’re constantly reading and deconstructing literature and thinking about it and writing and rewriting and rewriting some more.”

-That said, among the many benefits of a career in creative writing is the flexibility and freedom it provides, Hart said.
+That said, among the many benefits of a career in creative writing is the flexibility and freedom it can provide, Hart said.

 “Creative writers can work anywhere they want,” she said.
 “I've written novel chapters in my car outside my daughter's dance studio, on airplanes, on the bank of a local river while my kid looked for newts.”